JScott/canon/README.md

 Usage
 -----

 `require 'self_identity'` and your code will record its method dependencies each time it runs.
+Be sure to add this _after_ any requires.
+It trips TracePoint up and we haven't figured out a solution for it yet.
+If you can't do this, add `SelfIdentity.`

-From the working directory the script was run from, you'll find a [Moneta](https://github.com/minad/moneta) file storage with the following arrays and element formats:
+From the working directory the script was run from, you'll find [Moneta](https://github.com/minad/moneta) file stores under `.self_identity` with arrays of the following element formats:

 ### calls